-Rep. D'Esposito to Newsmax: Leftist Cancel Culture 'Moved on to Our Media'
+Rep. D'Esposito to Newsmax: Leftist Cancel Culture 'Moved On to Our Media'

 "I think that anyone who reads a newspaper or watches any news channel — we can make it pretty clear that Democrats have had their hand in silencing anything and anyone who speaks against what they believe in," the congressman concluded.

-1. If you are a DirecTV customer call them toll free at 877-763-9762 and demand they bring NEWSMAX back on air, or you can CANCEL!
+1. DirecTV customers: Call them toll free at 877-763-9762 and demand they bring NEWSMAX back on air, President Trump urges you CANCEL!

-- If you are an AT&T customer for any of their products or services, call them and demand they end their censorship of NEWSMAX or you will cancel.
-Call AT&T toll free at 888-855-2338.
+2. AT&T customers: Call toll free at 888-855-2338, for any of their cellphones, wireless products, or services, demand they end their censorship of NEWSMAX.
+President Trump has urged you to cancel their services.

-2. Call your Member of Congress or senator at 202-224-3121 and demand they stop AT&T and DirecTV's censorship of conservative media like NEWSMAX!
+3. Call your congressman or senator at 202-224-3121 and demand they stop AT&T DirecTV’s censorship of NEWSMAX — ask them to give you a date on hearings!

 © 2023 Newsmax.
 All rights reserved.